-- > "Intrauterine" means into the uterus. - ➤ Uterine boluses, which are placed in the uterus after birth are the most likely type of intrauterine preparation to be sold at an AMS outlet. - ➤ It is strongly recommended that the lips of the vulva and surrounding area be thoroughly cleaned and that the producer use clean plastic gloves when placing uterine boluses. - This is done to prevent both animal and human infection.
+- > "Intrauterine" means into the uterus. - Uterine boluses, which are placed in the uterus after birth are the most likely type of intrauterine preparation to be sold at an AMS outlet. - It is strongly recommended that the lips of the vulva and surrounding area be thoroughly cleaned and that the producer use clean plastic gloves when placing uterine boluses. - This is done to prevent both animal and human infection.

 What is meant by the oral administration of drugs?
 What are the advantages of oral drug administration?
 What are the disadvantages of oral drug administration?

-What is the best method to give the following types of medication by mouth?

-a) large volumes of fluid?

-b) small volumes of fluid?

-c) boluses?

-d) powder or granules?

-a) powder or granules:
+What is the best method to give the following types of medication by mouth? a) large volumes of fluid? b) small volumes of fluid? c) boluses? d) powder or granules?
+What are the advantages of oral drug administration?
+What are the disadvantages of oral drug administration?
+What are the disadvantages of oral drug administration?
+What is the best method to give the following types of medication by mouth? a) large volumes of fluid? b) small volumes of fluid? c) boluses?

 5. What are the most commonly used routes for the parenteral administration of drugs?

-5. List some common locations on the body where subcutaneous injections may be given.
+6. List some common locations on the body where subcutaneous injections may be given.

 7. Explain two ways of giving a subcutaneous injection.

-3. When giving an intramuscular injection, how can you determine that the needle is actually in the muscle rather than in a blood vessel? €.
-Where should intramuscular injections be given and why?
+8. When giving an intramuscular injection, how can you determine that the needle is actually in the muscle rather than in a blood vessel?

+9. Where should intramuscular injections be given and why?